1. Get started

 Days

-• Choose Manage > Days or click day name in the view
+1. Choose Manage > Days (or click the day name in the view)

-• Use horizontal zoom to focus on specific day(s) or
+• Utilize horizontal zoom to focus on specific day(s)

-• Create a view where some days/periods are excluded
+• Create customized views where certain days and/or periods are excluded

-• Right mouse click day name in the view and choose Copy
+1. Right-click the day name in the view

 • Choose Manage > Days